drewish/multivac/_posts/2020-02-11-switching-to-fish.md

 brew install fish
 ```

-Add it to the list of allowed shells by editing `/etc/shells` and appending:
+Append it to the list of allowed shells in `/etc/shells`:

 ```
-/usr/local/bin/fish
+echo /usr/local/bin/fish | sudo tee -a /etc/shells
 ```

 Then you can switch your default shell: